How PIAM Prevents Unauthorized Access to Medical Records and Equipment in Healthcare Facilities

 The Risks of Unauthorized Access in Healthcare Facilities

-Healthcare organizations face unique and escalating security risks.
-Unauthorized access—whether malicious or accidental—can have severe consequences.
+Healthcare organizations face unique and escalating security threats.
+Unauthorized access—whether malicious or accidental—can result in severe consequences.

 1. Breaches of Patient Confidentiality